Eco-friendly molecule making

 Why join this research group or lab?

 You will get to be part of a fun research group, planning research strategies, learning new lab techniques, making brand-new molecules, characterizing your products with a variety of instrumental methods (NMR, IR, MS, TLC, UV-Vis, possibly X-ray), and communicating your results informally and formally.
 It is very good preparation for graduate school or similar endeavors.
-You may also get to collaborate with industrial chemists or biologists, present your work at a conference, or contribute to a journal publication!
+You may also get to present your work at a conference and/or contribute to a journal publication!

 Representative publication